AbdelrahmanSamir12/wuzzuf-web-crawler/README.md

    - Company link

 ### Note
-Use a chrome driver which is compatible with your chrome browser
+Use a chrome driver which is compatible with your chrome browser.
+Don't forget to put the script and **chromedriver.exe** in the same folder.